AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ### June 2021 {#june-2021}

-The **Transactional Messaging** section has been reorganized an clarified with a new Get started section, including an [enhanced schema](../../message-center/using/about-transactional-messaging.md#transactional-messaging-operating-principle) for a better understanding of the process.
+The **Transactional Messaging** section has been reorganized and clarified with a new Get started section, including an [enhanced schema](../../message-center/using/about-transactional-messaging.md#transactional-messaging-operating-principle) for a better understanding of the process.
 [Read more](../../message-center/using/about-transactional-messaging.md)

 **Documentation updates coming with the 21.1.3 release**